 Early educators can identify, apply, and reflect on the profession's current understanding of young children's developmental stages, progressions, and trajectories.
-They are familiar with l can child development in each interrelated and overlapping domain and understand and value each child as an individual.
+They are familiar with I can current research and theories about child development in each interrelated and overlapping domain and understand and value each child as an individual.
 (NAEYC, 2019, p.
 12) Identify and describe Use and apply Reflect on and enhance teaching 1.
 Milestones of children's emotional development 2.
 Milestones of children's social development 3.
 Milestones of children's physical development 4.
 Milestones of children's communication, language, and literacy development, including linguistic and bilingual language development 5.
 Milestones of children's cognitive and brain development